plagelao/plagelao.github.com/_posts/2011-06-12-hello-world.markdown

 I'm going to start blogging here, on Github, at least for now...

-Since I don't want to spend a lot of time right now with the css, the feed or the comments, I just copied [Chris Parsons Github blog](https://github.com/chrismdp/chrismdp.github.com) (Thank you, Chris).
+Since I don't want to spend a lot of time right now with the css, the feed or the comments, I just copied [Chris Parsons' Github blog](https://github.com/chrismdp/chrismdp.github.com) (Thank you, Chris).
 I promise I'll change it in the future.

 See you!